kodiakastu/zabbix-edgemax-template/readme.md

 - 🔶 Linked with **Generic by SNMP**

 ## 📣 Triggers
-Items witch checks are enable by default.
+Items with checks are enable by default.
 Those with Xs are disabled by default.
 You can customise your triggers to your needs per network interfaces.

 From linked template:
 - ✅ High ping loss